zbm-dev/zfsbootmenu/docs/man/zfsbootmenu.7.rst

     If a literal *!!* has been appended to the pool name, ZFSBootMenu will insist on successfully importing the named pool and no others.

-**zbm.import_delay=<time>**
+**zbm.retry_delay=<time>**

+  This option determines the interval between repeated attempts of required steps.
+When **<time>** is unspecified or is anything other than a positive integer, a default value of 5 seconds will be used.
 Should ZFSBootMenu fail to successfully import any pool, it will repeat import attempts indefinitely until at least one pool can be imported or the user chooses to drop to a recovery shell.
-Each subsequent attempt will proceed after a delay of **<time>** seconds.
-When **<time>** is unspecified or is anything other than a positive integer, a default value of 5 seconds will be used.
+Additionally, should any required devices be configured via **zbm.wait_for**, device checks will repeat on this interval.

 **zbm.import_policy**